kubevirt/kubevirt-tekton-tasks/examples/pipelines/virt-sysprep-updater/README.md

 ## Pipeline Description

 ```
-  create-data-object --- disk-virt-sysprep --- create-vm-from-manifest
+  modify-data-object --- disk-virt-sysprep --- create-vm-from-manifest
 ```

-1. `create-data-object` task imports a PVC from Fedora Cloud URL source.
+1. `modify-data-object` task imports a PVC from Fedora Cloud URL source.
 The name of the PVC is generated.
 2. `disk-virt-sysprep` task runs yum update and seals the PVC image with virt-sysprep.
 4. `create-vm-from-manifest` task creates a VM called `virt-sysprep-updated-vm-*` from the prepared PVC.